-OLLI membership is open to men and women 50 years of age or older and to members’ spouses or partners at any age.
+OLLI membership is open to men and women 50 years of age or older and to members’ spouses at any age.
 The only requirements are a modest membership fee and an interest in learning.

 Members join OLLI for one or two semesters at a time, and then register for up to five lifelong learning courses each semester, and unlimited extracurricular activities.